alexgo-io/alex-v1-docs/developers/protocol-contracts/amm-pool-v3.clar.md

 #### `swap-y-for-x-ioc`

-This function executes a swap from token Y to token X within a specific price bin (tick), using the Immediate or Cancel (IOC) strategy.
-The user specifies a maximum input (`dy`) and a minimum acceptable price (`min-price`), and the function attempts to perform the swap without breaching that price constraint.
+This function is the reverse of `swap-x-for-y-ioc`, enabling a swap from token Y to token X within a specific bin (`tick`) of a DAMM pool.

-Internally, the function uses the virtual balances model to determine how much of token Y can be swapped while keeping the output price within the valid range for the tick.
-It computes the resulting amount of token X (`dx`) that would be received, applies fees, and then executes the transfers:

-- Transfers `dy` from the user to the contract
-- Transfers `dx` from the contract to the user
-- Updates internal balances, fee records, and emits a print event

-If the conditions can't be met, the function returns `0` values for all fields, indicating that the swap was canceled.
+The execution logic is identical, except that the transaction will only proceed if the resulting price does not fall below the user-defined `min-price`.

 ##### Parameters